pagkly/Zed/Investopedia4/Klinger Oscillator Definition.md

 ### Klinger Oscillator and Divergence

 The Klinger oscillator also uses divergence to identify when the indicator's inputs are not confirming the direction of the price move.
-It's a [[bullish]](https://www.investopedia.com/terms/b/bull.asp) sign when the value of the indicator is heading upward while the price of the security continues to fall.
+It's a [[bullish]](https://www.investopedia.com/terms/b/bull.asp) sign when the value of the indicator is heading upward while the price of the [[Security|security]] continues to fall.
 It is a [[bearish]](https://www.investopedia.com/terms/b/bear.asp) signal when the price is rising but the indicator is falling.
 Divergence can be coupled with signal line crossovers to generate trades.
 For example, if a bearish divergence forms, a sell or short-sell could be initiated the next time the Klinger crosses below the signal line.

 ## Klinger Oscillator vs. On Balance Volume